nourou6/wismon/README.md

 The tool requires **Python version 2.6 or 2.7**.
-Installation can be handled automatically by Python [setuptools](https://pypi.python.org/pypi/setuptools/) (easy and recommended) or users can manually install it by copy a handful of files.
+Installation can be handled automatically by Python [setuptools](https://pypi.python.org/pypi/setuptools/) (easy and recommended) or users can manually install it by copying a handful of files.
 A privileged account is NOT required for installation.

 ### With Python setuptools